-The Mazama (Western) pocket gopher (Thomomys mazama) of Thurston, Pierce, Clallam, and Mason Counties is a state threatened and federal candidate species.
+The Mazama (Western) pocket gopher (Thomomys mazama) of Thurston, Pierce, Clark, and Mason Counties is a state threatened and the subspecies in Thurston and Pierce counties were listed as Threatened under the U.S. Endangered Species Act in April 2014.
 Because only remnant populations of these subspecies and species exist, people should not use lethal control in these areas.

 It is unlawful to release a pocket gopher anywhere within the state, other than on the property where it was legally trapped, without a permit to do so (RCW 77.15.250; WAC 232-12-271).

-Because legal status, trapping restrictions, and other information about gophers change, contact your local Fish and Wildlife office for updates.
+Because legal status, trapping restrictions, and other information about gophers change, contact your local WDFW office for updates.

-In the south Puget Sound area, many populations of Mazama pocket gopher have disappeared since the 1940s, and the species was recently listed as a candidate for protection under the federal Endangered Species Act.
+In the south Puget Sound area, many populations of Mazama pocket gopher have disappeared since the 1940s .

 Mazama pocket gophers continue to decline in numbers in part because of their small, local breeding populations.
 For many years the species has persisted by continually recolonizing areas after local extinctions have occurred; however, loss of habitat to development, trapping by homeowners, and persecution by domestic cats and dogs have probably stopped much of this recolonization.